Tel Yarmuth: Archaeology

 The site is about 18 ha in extent.
 The high point, 1.8 ha in area, lies on the eastern side with a lower town extending to the west.
 The site is roughly 640 by 420 meters.

 The mound, then known as Khirbet Yarmuk, was visited by French archaeologist Victor Guérin in 1863.
 American archaeologist Frederick J. Bliss, who visited the site at the start of the 20th-century, remarked seeing interior walls of a building that were 4 feet and 6 inches thick in diameter, and that early Roman and Arab potsherds could be seen there.
 A survey of the site was conducted by Adam Druks in 1963.
 A. Ben-Tor conducted a sounding there in 1970 on behalf of the Hebrew University.

-Tel Yarmuth has been scientifically excavated since 1980 by Pierre de Miroschedji under the auspices of the French National Centre for Scientific Research (CNRS).
+Tel Yarmuth was excavated between 1980 and 2009 by Pierre de Miroschedji under the auspices of the French National Centre for Scientific Research (CNRS).

-In 2014, extensive excavations were conducted at the site by the Israel Antiquities Authority (IAA).
-After 2016 the site was declared a national park and since then excavations have been conducted, under the auspices of the Israel Antiquities Authority, in preparation for public access.
-An extensive geophysical survey of the lower town was also completed.